Essential PPC Planning Tips for Holiday Success

 Both search engines have native ad formats on their platforms, which introduce additional visual ad formats and placements for brands to further showcase themselves.

 - Microsoft Audience Ads allow an advertiser to create ads that combine rich imagery and text across Microsoft’s premium partner websites like MSN, Outlook.com, and Microsoft Edge.

 - Google’s Discovery Ads are a native ad offering that allows extended reach within Gmail, YouTube, and the Google Discover Feed.

 Both ad formats are targeted via their respective platform’s audience products and can help to proactively generate interest particularly for mid-funnel, early-bird shoppers who may be committed to specific searches.

 Shopping campaigns are essential for eCommerce success.
 Key elements advertisers should plan for are a clean data-rich feed, a calendar of shopping promotions, and strategic bidding and budgeting.

-An easy option to handle bidding and budgeting in Google is to create Smart Shopping campaigns segmented by margin or return on ad spend (ROAS) goals.
-Google has released new betas that allow advertisers to expand the goals of Smart Shopping campaigns beyond eCommerce focusing on either new customer acquisition or store visits metrics.
-These betas do require whitelisting, but can be a great option to pursue throughout the season.
+An easy option to handle bidding and budgeting is to create Google Smart Shopping campaigns segmented by margin or return on ad spend (ROAS) goals.

 Preparing for the holiday season can be overwhelming, even with a checklist.
 Contact Rise to help you craft your holiday strategy and navigate new features available this season.